 The International Anal Neoplasia Society (IANS) was seed funded by the Anal Cancer Foundation and the Farrah Fawcett Foundation.
 IANS’ mission is to provide a forum for exchange of ideas and dissemination of knowledge regarding the pathogenesis, diagnosis, treatment and prevention of anal neoplasia among individuals with a broad spectrum of background, viewpoints and geographic origin.
-Sign up for the first conference in November 2013.

 The International Papillomavirus Society’s mission is to facilitate research on human and animal papillomaviruses and their associated diseases.
 Links to the medical abstracts from its most recent annual conference can be found here.
 A summary of our notes from the lectures we attended can be found here: IPV 2011 Summary and HPV 2010 Summary.